ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> Sent<messageContext>
 ~~~

-The `Sent` event occurs when a previous `Send` action has completed, i.e., when
+The `Sent` event occurs when a previous `Send` call has completed, i.e., when
 the data derived from the Message has been passed down or through the
 underlying Protocol Stack and is no longer the responsibility of
 the Transport Services API.
 The exact disposition of the Message (i.e.,